2ndBillingCycle/naev-wiki/Spoilers.md

 ## Project Collective

 Project Collective was the final Great Project initiated by the Empire, designed to advance the Empire's military.
 The project developed technology for robotic drones which would serve as combat craft unmatched in all the galaxy, capable of tearing a target to shreds without any direct human involvement.
 By UST 590, the project was successful.
 However, unbeknownst to the Empire at the time, Project Collective had also gone rogue.
-The successes of the project were kept a secret, and the Collective now bided their time, waiting for the perfect moment to strike.
+Corrupt Empire officials banded together and repurposed the project for their own galactic dominance.
+As such, the completion of the project was kept a secret, and the rogue Empire officials now bided their time, waiting for the perfect moment to strike.
+Little did they know that the Empire, for the past 18 cycles, had been brewing the exact circumstance to give the Collective the exact sort of opportunity it sought.

 # The Hypergate